Budget Resolution Principles for Fiscal Year 2021

 Enforce the PAYGO requirement that legislation does not add to the deficit

-- Require full offsets for any bill that reduces revenue or increases mandatory spending.
+- Require full offsets for any revenue reductions or mandatory spending increases.

-- Maintain and strengthen PAYGO and other rules prohibiting legislation that would increase the deficit over the medium or long term.
+- Maintain and strengthen PAYGO and other rules restraining legislation that would increase the deficit over the medium or long term.

 Rely on credible and realistic assumptions